 Kopec's last recommendation is to find out whether your phone providers offer call-blocking, call-filtering, or some kind of call-labeling service.
 "If they don't, we really encourage consumers to say, 'Why don't you?'"
 Put pressure on providers; they should be offering these services, and they should be offering them for free or [in] a way that's easy to get access."

 Call-blocking apps are available for most smartphones, and there are dozens of available apps to choose from in your phone's app store — some free and some that cost money.
 Visit CTIA for an extensive list of apps that are available.
 These apps to block robocalls will prescreen your calls and block messages from numbers that have been flagged as fradulent, as well as those that enter with an "unknown" caller ID.
 Other apps have the additional capability of reverse looking-up the caller ID to determine where exactly the call is coming from.

-Your best option, in this case, is to not answer the phone.
+Your most basic option and possible your last resort is to not answer the phone.
 If you do pick up, you're telling the computer on the other end that the number it's dialing is, in fact, a real telephone number.
 The risk then is that your phone number ends up in another database for robocalls and you receive even more in the future.

 Now is also a good time to remind everyone that it's never a safe idea to give away your phone number if it's not required when you're signing up for a service.
 Who knows who else will have access to that company's list of customers' information — including your phone number.